Roger Dawson-Yelverton: Later life

 After his time in the Bahamas, Dawson-Yelverton gave attention to miscarriages of justice, in particular the case of George Edalji in 1905.
 He organised a petition to the Home Secretary on Edalji's behalf.
 He also concerned himself with the Adolf Beck case.

 Dawson-Yelverton chaired the League of Criminal Appeal, and lobbied successfully, from 1888, for the creation of a Court of Criminal Appeal.
 He died on 5 July 1912, at Folkestone, and is buried in Plaistow Cemetery.

-Family
+Personal

 Dawson-Yelverton married in 1872 Ellen Lawrence, daughter of James Lawrence of Park Hill, Lancashire, a brewer who was Mayor of Liverpool in 1844, and sister of Edward Lawrence.

-His change of surname was connected to his descent in the fourth generation from Henry Yelverton, 3rd Earl of Sussex, who died without male heirs.
-The 3rd Earl was the maternal grandfather of his maternal grandfather, and conditions in the Earl's will reached down, and gave him reason to add the Yelverton surname.
+Yelverton's change of surname was connected to his descent from Henry Yelverton, 3rd Earl of Sussex, who died without male heirs.
+The 3rd Earl was Yelverton's maternal grandfather's maternal grandfather, and the conditions in the Earl's will gave him reason to add the Yelverton surname.

-His maternal grandfather was Frederick Powys (1782–1850), third son of Thomas Powys, 1st Baron Lilford; who married Mary Gould, daughter of Edward Thoroton Gould and Barbara Yelverton, who was daughter of the 3rd Earl of Sussex.
-(Some sources conflate Barbara Yelverton Powys, his mother, with the daughter of the 3rd Earl.)
+Yelverton's maternal grandfather was Frederick Powys (1782–1850), third son of Thomas Powys, 1st Baron Lilford who married Mary Gould, daughter of Edward Thoroton Gould and Barbara Yelverton, who was the daughter of the 3rd Earl of Sussex.
+(Note: some sources conflate Barbara Yelverton Powys (Yelverton's mother) with her grandmother, the daughter of the 3rd Earl.)